otto-de/lein-files-hash/README.md

 such configurations.
 You can also refer to single file names in the paths vector.

+The properties file is read and written through `java.util.Properties` (_not_ `org.apache.commons.configuration.PropertiesConfiguration`!).
+This means that comments are clobbered and in the case of duplicate keys, the last one wins.

 Call from shell:

     $ lein files-hash